-All governors will also have a section 128 check (as a section 128 direction disqualifies an individual from being a maintained school governor).
+All those with responsibility for Governance will also have a section 128 check (as a section 128 direction disgualifies an individual from being a maintained school governor).

-The chair of the board will have their DBS check countersigned by the secretary of state.
+Alison Adair, Trust Leader with responsibility for Safeguarding will have their DBS check countersigned by the secretary of state.

-All proprietors, trustees, local governors and members will also have the following checks:
+All proprietors, trustees, members of the Local School Board and members will also have the following checks: